-This management information circular ("Information Circular") is furnished in connection with the solicitation of proxies by the management of Cypress Hills Resource Corp. (the "Corporation"), to be used at the annual and special meeting (the "Meeting") of holders ("Shareholders") of common shares ("Common Shares") of the Corporation, to be held on September 25, 2015, at the hour of 9:30 a.m.
-(Vancouver time) at the offices of the Corporation located at Suite 1703, 595 Burrard Street, Vancouver, British Columbia V7X 1J1 or at any adjournment thereof for the purposes set out in the accompanying notice of meeting (the "Notice of Meeting").
+This management information circular ("Circular") is furnished in connection with the solicitation of proxies by the management of Cypress Hills Resource Corp. (the "Corporation"), to be used at the annual and special meeting (the "Meeting") of holders ("Shareholders") of common shares ("Common Shares") of the Corporation, to be held on June 16, 2017, at the hour of 9:30 a.m.
+(Vancouver time) at the offices of the Corporation located at Suite 1703, 595 Burrard Street, Vancouver, British Columbia V7X 1J1 or at any adjournment thereof for the purposes set out in the notice of meeting (the "Notice of Meeting").
+References in this Circular to the Meeting include any adjournment or adjournments thereof.
+It is expected that the solicitation will be primarily by mail; however, proxies may also be solicited by certain officers, directors and regular employees of the Corporation by telephone, electronic mail, telecopier or personally.
+These individuals will receive no compensation for such solicitation other than their regular fees or salaries, if any.
+The cost of solicitation by management will be borne directly by the Corporation.

-The board of directors of the Corporation (the "Board") has fixed the close of business on August 12, 2015 as the record date (the "Record Date"), being the date for the determination of the registered holders of Common Shares entitled to receive notice of and vote at the Meeting, unless a Shareholder has transferred any shares subsequent to that date and the transferee shareholder, not later than 10 days before the Meeting, establishes ownership of the shares and demands that the transferee's name be included on the list of Shareholders.
-Duly completed and executed proxies must be received by Computershare Trust Company of Canada, Attention: Proxy Department, 100 University Avenue, 9th Floor, Toronto, Ontario, M5J 2Y1, not later than forty eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the City of Vancouver, in the Province British Columbia) prior to the time set for the Meeting or any adjournment or adjournments thereof.
+The board of directors of the Corporation (the "Board") has fixed the close of business on May 3, 2017 as the record date (the "Record Date"), being the date for the determination of the registered holders of Common Shares entitled to receive notice of and vote at the Meeting.
+Duly completed and executed proxies must be received by Computershare Trust Company of Canada ("Computershare"), Attention: Proxy Department, 100 University Avenue, 9th Floor, Toronto, Ontario, M5J 2Y1, not later than forty eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the City of Vancouver, in the Province British Columbia) prior to the time set for the Meeting or any adjournment or adjournments thereof.